DETAILED ACTION

 a flexible substrate (10); and

-a coil (20) comprising a first wiring (solid lines in Fig. 1) formed on a first surface (upper face) of the flexible substrate and a second wiring (broken lines in Fig. 1) formed on a second surface (reverse face) of the flexible substrate on an opposite side with respect to the first surface (column 3, lines 7-12),
+a coil (20) comprising a plurality of turns (40a, 40b, 42a, 42b) formed in a staggered manner such that each of the turns includes a first wiring forming a half turn (solid lines in Fig. 1) formed on a first surface (upper face) of the flexible substrate and a second wiring forming a half turn (broken lines in Fig. 1) formed on a second surface (reverse face) of the flexible substrate on an opposite side with respect to the first surface (column 3, lines 7-12),

-wherein the flexible substrate is configured to be wound around an axis extending in an orthogonal direction orthogonal to a longitudinal direction of the flexible substrate such that the flexible substrate is formed into a cylindrical shape (claim 1, the substrate is rolled into a spiral configuration, which is in other words, a cylindrical shape, inherently having an axis), and the coil is formed such that the first wiring has a first orthogonal part extending along the orthogonal direction, that the second wiring has a second orthogonal part extending along the orthogonal direction overlapping with the first orthogonal part in a cross section of the first orthogonal part (when the embodiment of Fig. 2 is used), the flexible substrate, and the second orthogonal part, and that at least one of the first orthogonal part and the second orthogonal part has at least one slit (110, Fig. 5) formed along the orthogonal direction (as the orthogonal direction is the axial direction, when rolled, the slit 110 will be in the orthogonal direction).
+wherein the flexible substrate is configured to be wound around an axis extending in an orthogonal direction orthogonal to a longitudinal direction of the flexible substrate such that the flexible substrate is formed into a cylindrical shape (claim 1, the substrate is rolled into a spiral configuration, which is in other words, a cylindrical shape, inherently having an axis), and the coil is formed such that the first wiring in each of the turns has a first orthogonal part extending along the orthogonal direction, that the second wiring in each of the turns has a second orthogonal part (as shown in Fig. 1) extending along the orthogonal direction that the second orthogonal part in each of the turns in one of the coils is overlapping with the first orthogonal part in each of the turns in an adjacent one of the coils (in Fig. 1, each wiring is shown crossing at a 90 degree angle) in a cross section of the first orthogonal part (when the embodiment of Fig. 2 is used), the flexible substrate, and the second orthogonal part, and that at least one of the first orthogonal part and the second orthogonal part has at least one slit (110, Fig. 5) formed along the orthogonal direction (as the orthogonal direction is the axial direction, when rolled, the slit 110 will be in the orthogonal direction).

-Regarding claim 2: Faulhaber discloses the coil is formed such that the at least one slit of the first orthogonal part and the at least one slit of the second orthogonal part have a same width (such as 102, each slit is the same).
+Regarding claim 2: Faulhaber modified by Morita disclose a plurality of coils, Faulhaber further discloses each coil is formed such that the at least one slit of the first orthogonal part and the at least one slit of the second orthogonal part have a same width (such as 102, each slit is the same).

-Regarding claim 3: Faulhaber discloses the coil is formed such that each of the first orthogonal part (73) and the second orthogonal part (77) is extending orthogonal to long sides of the flexible substate (Fig. 2).
+Regarding claim 3: Faulhaber modified by Morita disclose a plurality of coils, Faulhaber further discloses each coil is formed such that each of the first orthogonal part (73) and the second orthogonal part (77) is extending orthogonal to long sides of the flexible substate (Fig. 2).

-Regarding claims 4-6: Faulhaber discloses the coil is formed such that each of the first orthogonal part and the second orthogonal part has a plurality of slits overlapping with the plurality of slits of the respective one of the first and second orthogonal parts overlapping in the cross section of the first orthogonal part, the flexible substrate, and the second orthogonal part, respectively (given the combination of claim 1, 104 in Fig. 5 has two slits 112 and 114).
+Regarding claims 4-6: Faulhaber modified by Morita disclose a plurality of coils, Faulhaber further discloses each is formed such that each of the first orthogonal part and the second orthogonal part has a plurality of slits (given the combination of claim 1, 104 in Fig. 5 has two slits 112 and 114).

 Regarding claim 8: Faulhaber discloses the coil is formed such that the at least one slit of the first orthogonal part and the at least one slit of the second orthogonal part have a same width (such as 102, each slit is the same).